Marina Information

 The initial approach is made from a red and white buoy, Swin Spitway (Iso.10s).
 If coming from the East beware of the Gunfleet Sand laying to the north-east of this buoy, approaching it when it bears due West clears this.
 If approaching from the River Blackwater area the spherical red-and-white Wallet Spitway (LFl.10s) is identified and a south-easterly course brings you to the Swin Spitway Buoy.
 More pilotage directions follow:

-If approaching from the Southend area via the Middle Deep or East Swin channels (which run parallel to one another, divided by a shallow patch) a swing northwards can be made once abeam the S.Whitaker green conical buoy (Fl(2)G.10s) which will bring you to the Swin Spitway Buoy.
+If approaching from the Southend area via the Middle Deep or East Swin channels (which run parallel to one another, divided by a shallow patch) a swing northwards can be made once abeam the Maplin Approach Buoy (FL(2)G.10s) which will bring you to the Swin Spitway Buoy.
+NB The S.Whitaker green buoy has been removed.

-A study of the charts will show that the approaches described are cautious, and that there are various shortcuts that could be taken given a suitable rise of the tide.
+A study of the charts (but, as noted above, there is much on these sands which is not charted) will show that the approaches described are cautious, and that there are various shortcuts that could be taken given a suitable rise of the tide.
 From the North the Ray Sand Channel can take you across Buxey Sands, while if coming from the Southend area a shortcut could be taken across the Whitaker Spit by leaving the Whitaker Beacon,(an unlit isolated danger mark) on your port side.
 Whichever approach you choose remember the hard sand, and that in a flat and featureless area like this it is essential to follow the buoyage in the correct order.
 It is easy to mistake one buoy for another with unpleasant results so work your courses out across the charts in advance and never assume the identity of buoyage without positively verifying it.
 A series of carefully checked waypoints would serve well here.

-After the Sunken Buxey, two further cardinal buoys come up.
-First the northerly cardinal Buxey No.2 (Q) which you leave to port, and then the southerly cardinal Outer Crouch (Q(6)+LFl.15s) which you leave to starboard.
-The red can Crouch Buoy (Fl.R.10s) comes up next and is moored mid River.
-This can be passed either side with the deeper water lying to the north of it (leave to port).
-Next up is the spherical red-and-white Inner Crouch safe watermark (LFl.10s) which again can be passed either side and you are now in the River proper with land either side of you.
+After the Sunken Buxey you pass the Buxey No.2 (Q) a NCM which you leave to port, then between the Outer Crouch pair (Nos 1 & 2) and the next Outer crouch pair (Nos 3 & 4).
+The next buoy (the Crouch NCM) can be passed either side with the deeper water lying to the north of it (leave to port) followed by the Holliwell Point green conical buoy and the spherical red-and-white Inner Crouch safe watermark (LFl.10s) which again can be passed either side and you are now in the River proper with land either side of you.

 The harbour authority here provide some useful information in their website, a link to which is provided below: